A Thief Among Us

 I was speaking with a doctor recently and couldn't believe my ears.
 We were discussing communication techniques with staff and patients and the ability to listen and respond appropriately.
 He said his front desk staff had confided that one of his employees is stealing from him daily.
 He told me, "No way!
 This employee has been with me over nine months and would never do this."

-by Lori Holt in Employee Policies & Procedures on Sunday, August 28, 2016
+Posted in Employment Practices on Sunday, August 28, 2016

 How many times have we ignored the obvious?